This page was updated on 05 July 2021. To view changes, please see page updates

 If possible, share the parent’s own language about their mental illness with the child’s carer and safety and support network.
 This can ensure consistent messaging for the child, and the child’s network can support the child to understand their parent’s circumstances, rather than the child trying to figure things out for themselves.

-Recognise a parent’s strengths and protective factors
+Recognise a parent’s strengths and acts of protection

 Work with a parent to think about their strengths so they feel empowered and optimistic.
 When having these conversations with them: